Why You Need a Whole House Color Palette

 One of the things that set apart a professionally designed home is the whole house color palette.
-Made to flow from room to room, it gives the house a polished, coordinated look that acts as a foundation for the furnishings and accessories.
+Made to flow from room to room, the chosen palette paint colors give the house a polished, coordinated look that acts as a foundation for the furnishings and accessories.

 Start With an Inspiration Piece